entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > - This character seems redundant with Character 23 of Dupret *et al*.
 (2009, 2017) 'Contact between postorbital and paranuchal plates: present (0); absent (1)'. **Check codings in the matrix.**

+> - In taxa such as *Titanichthys*, where a fenestra is present between the postorbital and central plates, this character is coded as “not applicable.”

 > - **Character 102 in "early gnathostome phylogeny github".**

 64. Extent of marginal plate along the lateral border of the skull roof: less than half the length from the postorbital process to the posterolateral corner of the skull roof (0); greater than half the length (1).